-As one of my favourite memes say: “January was a tough year, but we made it!”, and what a fantastic month it has been!
+As one of my favourite memes say: “January was a tough year, but we made it!”, and what a fantastic month it has been and I am glad to bring you my January wrap-up!
 I am a few days late with posting this, but I was distracted by end of dry January and Back with the Ex on Netflix…(#sorrynotsorry!)

 Here’s what I got up to in January 2019.